-We believe good design not only communicates efficiently and embodies the craft of design, but also considers its environmental, social and economic impacts.
-We believe real change starts in your own “backyard”.
+We believe good design not only communicates efficiently and embodies the craft of design, but also considers its environmental, social, economic and cultural impacts (otherwise known as the 4-pillars of sustainability).
+As localists, we believe change starts in our own “backyard”.

 Backyard Creative’s Focus (AKA “Ethical Filter”)

-To stay focused on what matters most, we have expanded on our definition of “sustainability” and the core values that keep us motivated:
+To stay focused on what matters most, we have expanded on our definition of sustainability and the core values that keep us motivated:

 It excites us to contribute to our local community.
 By keeping our work local, we feel and see the benefits of our efforts.
 We love connecting people and take pride in building upon our own networks.

 In true West Coast style, we’re inspired by the balance within nature, and similarly value balance in our personal lives.
 As such, projects focused on environmental conservation and education are of particular interest to us.

 We enjoy the challenge of using our imaginations to visually translate and communicate new ideas.
 Exploring both the big picture and the small details, and the “why” behind our projects, gets us excited about working through design problems.